11 Home Remedies for Snoring You’ll Wish You Tried Sooner

 A number of things can cause you to snore, including your sleeping position—specifically, sleeping on your back.
 “Sleeping on the back is the healthiest position to adopt, but most people have weak jaw muscles, [often] from a soft, high-calorie diet that causes their mouth to open during sleep,” says Anil Rama, MD, Adjunct Clinical Faculty at the Stanford Center for Sleep Sciences and Medicine, Medical Director of Kaiser Permanente’s tertiary sleep medicine laboratory, and author of SHUT UP and Sleep.
 “When the mouth opens, the lower jaw falls back and constricts the air passageway, and voila—snoring is born.
 Sleeping on the side prevents this, and hence the snoring is reduced or eliminated.”
 Using a full-length body pillow can help you sleep on your side.
+Or if you really want to stop your mouth from opening when you sleep, some are even trying mouth taping.
 Don’t miss these other doctor-approved secrets for better sleep.

 Sleep with a tennis ball